 - You're safe- remember you can't die from an overdose of THC

-- It will pass- Smoking or vaping will wear off in about 20 to 30 minutes on average.
-Edibles can take up to a few hours.
+- It will pass- Smoking or vaping will wear off in about half an hour to an hour on average.
+Edibles can take up to 4 to 8 hours to wear off.

-Take CBD: Vape pens will be legal eventually and they're handy to have on hand in case you overdo it on THC.
+Take CBD: CBD vape pens are handy to have on hand in case you overdo it on THC.
 Before taking edibles take a dose of CBD in pill form, around 25mg and top up as needed.
 CBD reduces the side effects of THC.